cuthbertLab/music21/buildDoc/rst/moduleMeter.rst

         .. attribute:: beatDivision

-            Return the beat division as a Stream of :class:`~music21.duration.Duration` objects, if and only if the TimeSignature has a uniform beat division for all beats.
+            Return the beat division, or the durations that make up one beat, as a Stream of :class:`~music21.duration.Duration` objects, if and only if the TimeSignature has a uniform beat division for all beats.

             >>> ts = TimeSignature('3/4')
             >>> ts.beatDivision